 Thymoquinone: Our Standpoint

 At the Ruscio Institute for Functional Health, we help people with a range of symptoms related to digestive health, thyroid health, immunity issues, and beyond.
-If you are struggling with any of these issues, you don’t need to do so alone—please reach out.
+If you are struggling with any of these issues, you don’t need to do so alone.
+Book an appointment with us.

 Dr. Michael Ruscio is a DC, natural health provider, researcher, and clinician.
 He serves as an Adjunct Professor at the University of Bridgeport and has published numerous papers in scientific journals as well as the book Healthy Gut, Healthy You.
 He also founded the Ruscio Institute of Functional Health, where he helps patients with a wide range of GI conditions and serves as the Head of Research.